JetBrains/intellij-sdk-docs/topics/Window-sizes.md

 ### Popup

-Popups should have the same [default](Window-sizes.md#default-sizes) width as dialogs.
+Popups should have the same [default width](Window-sizes.md#default-sizes) as dialogs.
 In addition, there is an **extra small** size for popups – 200 px wide when the content is narrow.

 <note>A popup can't be made smaller than the default size.</note>

-#### Action Popups
+#### Action popups

-If a popup has a vertical list of actions or options, set a default width to either **extra small** (200 px) or **small** (350 px).
+If a popup has a vertical list of actions or options, set the minimum width to **extra small** (200 px).

-The width and height are adaptable based on the content if it exceeds the set dimensions.
+The default width and height are adaptable to the content inside if it exceeds the minimum width.

 <table style="none" border="false">